 35. “We all have tremendous potential, and we all are blessed with gifts.
 Yet the one thing that holds all of us back is some degree of self-doubt.”

 I struggle with tremendous self doubt myself.
 When I am doing something big that makes me feel inadequate, I remind my self of three things:

 1. Many other people don’t know what they are doing either (or didn’t when they started), but the successful ones push through moments of self doubt.

 2. People want to help me, all I have to do is be brave enough to ask for help to achieve my dreams.

 3. If you don’t sometimes feel self doubt, you must be sticking too close to your comfort zone, and nothing big or daring or inspiring comes from your comfort zone.

 That’s a Wrap!

 There is so much knowledge in this book.
 I hope you enjoyed these Rich Dad Poor Dad Quotes, but I encourage you to read it, think about it, and change the way you manage your finances.
+To read more about how I manage my finances, check out this post.
 Enjoy!